Solve Your Wedding Day Worries with a No-Stress First Look

 bride and groom read letters to each other during their first look

-bride and groom read letters to each other after first look
+bride and groom read letters to each other after their Colorado first look

 “I don’t want to feel rushed on my wedding day.
 How do I slow things down and just enjoy it?